 Once all these provisions are written and agreed it is absolutely essential that the contractor perform its part.
 The Owner should always be notified promptly and consistently with the contract requirements.
 Too often the contractor's first instinct is to not provide notice so as to not impair its relationship with the owner.
 This instinct must be overcome, especially with respect to subcontractor claims for which the owner may bear responsibility.
-As noted above, many jurisdictions hold the general contractor to faithfully present the subcontractor's claims and hold the general contractor to faithfully present the subcontractor's claims and hold the general contractor liable when it doesn't.
+As noted above, many jurisdictions hold the general contractor liable to the subcontractor for the owner's actions and others require the contractor to faithfully present the subcontractor's claims and hold the general contractor liable when it doesn't.
 In just about every jurisdiction the general contractor who fails to give notice to the owner risks having to pay the subcontractor without any recourse to getting its money back.
 Such a risk can and should be minimized by compliance with the contract notice and claim provisions in a frank, non-antagonistic and business-like manner.